julzaza/wildwitchherbs/_posts/2025-12-05-witchy-winter-solstice-bottle.md

 In Old Europe, the weeks around the solstice were considered spiritually porous.
 The dead roamed.
 The Wild Hunt crossed the sky. **Witches, farmers, cunning folk, and ordinary households braced themselves for a landscape where time thinned and spirits walked freely.**

+A winter witch bottle was a counterspell in glass or clay, built from the ordinary tools of a household and **designed to protect doorways, beds, fields, children, and livestock.**

 In these nights—**before Christmas existed**, before the church reshaped the calendar—people buried, hung, and hid witch bottles.
 These were not Victorian curiosities but **apotropaic engines** meant to bite back at whatever prowled in the dark.

-A winter witch bottle was a counterspell in glass or clay, built from the ordinary tools of a household and **designed to protect doorways, beds, fields, children, and livestock.**
+To understand what actually went on during these special nights, check out **[The Wild Hunt](/solstice-spirits-wild-hunt)**.

 ---